lkathke/PascalVOC-Resizer/README.md

 ```

 ## Arguments:
-You can see the arguments, by just running ImageResizer:
+You can see the arguments by running ImageResizer:

 ```
 PS C:\Users\lkathke\Desktop\PascalVOC-Resizer> ImageResizer.exe